3.6 Academic Practice

 11. If the allegation has been substantiated, the penalty should be assigned according to the Points-based Penalty System.
 Where there is evidence of exceptional personal circumstances with direct relevance to the case, panels may submit a recommendation that the penalty should be reduced.
 In such cases the final decision will be taken by the Chair of Senate Examination Board.
 In accordance with section 11.3 of the Regulation, panels may also recommend a more severe penalty.

 12. Where allegations of UAP are resolved prior to the relevant Examination Board, marks and resit indicators should be confirmed in the usual way at Senate Examination Board.
-However, in cases where results are withheld by the Board pending the resolution of an UAP allegation, Institutes must, once a penalty has been approved, submit a change of mark form confirming the mark and resit indicator for the module(s) concerned so that this too can be approved and results can be released to the student.
+However, in cases where results are withheld by the Board pending the resolution of an UAP allegation, Departments must, once a penalty has been approved, submit a change of mark form confirming the mark and resit indicator for the module(s) concerned so that this too can be approved and results can be released to the student.
 Module marks should not be entered on AStRA before an UAP investigation is completed and the penalty confirmed by AQRO.

 Points-based penalty system